tsukasa/BdBrowser/readme.md

 &nbsp;

 ### Installing Plugins and Themes
-You can install plugins/themes by pressing the `Open [...]
-Folder` button in the plugins/themes category of BetterDiscord's settings.
+You can install plugins/themes by pressing the <kbd>Open [...]
+Folder</kbd> button in the plugins/themes
+category of BetterDiscord's settings.

 Instead of opening the folder containing your plugins/themes, a file picker will open.